 This homemade stromboli recipe is filled with cheesy layers of pizza goodness!
 Easy, quick, and sure to be a family favorite!

 We have a pizza night about once a week at our house.
 While we love to make a traditional homemade pizza, it’s also fun to make other yummy variations.
 Stromboli has all of the same delicious flavors but is rolled into an Italian pinwheel and then baked until crispy.
 It almost reminds me of a bigger version of our favorite pizza pinwheels or baked ham and cheese pinwheels.

 This homemade stromboli is filled with layers of pizza goodness and is so delicious!
 The crust is golden and crispy, with a cheesy inside filled with your favorite pizza sauce and meats.
-Plus it comes together super quickly, especially if you are using a store bought dough.
-We love to serve with a chopped salad and a side of fruit.
+Plus it comes together super quickly, especially if you are using store-bought dough.
+We love to serve it with a chopped salad and a side of fruit.